Mukaffi28/Explainable-AI-for-Lung-and-Colon-Cancer-Classification/README.md

 ## Dataset Availability

-In this research paper, we have employed the **XNLI** dataset, which comprises Bengali-language instances for NLI.
-The dataset consists of a subset of the MultiNLI data, where each instance includes a premise (`sentence1`), a hypothesis (`sentence2`), and a classification label indicating contradiction (`0`), entailment (`1`), or neutral (`2`).

-We utilized the following number of instances from each set:
-- Train set: 381,449 instances
-- Validation set: 2,419 instances
-- Test set: 4,895 instances
+We utilized the **LC25000** dataset, which comprises 25,000 color pictures of lung and colon tissues classified into five categories: colon cancer, benign colonic tissue, lung adenocarcinoma, lung squamous cell carcinoma, and benign lung tissue.
+Each class consists of 5,000 images cropped to 768 by 768 pixels.
+The collection is divided into colon and lung image sets in accordance with HIPAA compliance guidelines.
+It's instrumental in developing diagnostic tools for lung and colon cancers, driving progress in medical imaging research.

-The dataset can be accessed from [here](https://huggingface.co/datasets/csebuetnlp/xnli_bn).
+The dataset can be accessed from [here](https://www.kaggle.com/datasets/xilezhu/lc25000).